Updated: Aug 12

 The white line manager did not receive a sanction and she continued in her senior position as if nothing happened.
 What was even more distressing is that she continues to work in this London teaching hospital to this day free to continue her racial bullying and harassment.

-I (without doubt) do not believe that a Black senior Nurse could physically assault, bully and harass a white member of staff, get caught, and walk away without a sanction, punishment or referral to the Nursing and midwifery regulator (NMC).
+I (without doubt) do not believe that a Black senior nurse could physically assault, bully and harass a white member of staff, get caught, and walk away without a sanction, punishment or referral to the Nursing and Midwifery regulator (NMC).
 There has been no accountability.

 Were you able to talk to anyone at work about the impact and emotional distress you were going through?

 No, there was no real support for me.
 There are the Speak Up Guardians within the organisation but they are white and did not get it or understand which part of my situation made the assault racism.
 They listened to my concerns but had no power to take any action or progress my complaint.
 Being heard is not the same thing as being understood.
 Thankfully, E4BN understood what I was going through because all the members have experienced racism and all have been through similar experiences.
 I was able to talk about my painful experience during E4BN’s weekly Zoom session that takes place every Tuesday at 9 pm.
 It’s a weekly support group for people of color that work in health and social care where we can openly talk about our experiences of racism and discrimination.
 During Zoom, we are reminded that no one should make us feel that we can’t speak up about what we’ve been through, because we can!
 Racist colleagues make us so traumatised that we believe that we don’t have a voice, we often believe that we can’t speak up about racism and that what we’ve been going through is our fault.
-Black nurses get told they are calling a race card or accused of having a chip on our shoulders.
+Black nurses get told they are calling a race card or we're accused of having a chip on our shoulders.
 These are all lies.
-E4BN doesn’t normalise silence about racism, we expose it.
+E4BN doesn’t normalise silence about racism, they expose it.

 It’s great to hear from nurses who, with E4BN’s help, have become empowered and have made it through to the other side of racial bullying.
 E4BN gave me hope and I have come out stronger.
 E4BN has encompassed a very supportive and nurturing group, and supports you to follow the next steps to take if you’re dealing with race discrimination.
 You will not find this level of holistic, unique support in any other group!